nvisionative/nvQuickTheme/docs/Dependencies.md

-### Bootstrap 4
+### Bootstrap
-By far the largest dependency, Bootstrap 4, is the framework we chose to use.
-We encourage anyone unfamiliar with Bootstrap 4 to bookmark and reference their extensive documentation [here](https://v4-alpha.getbootstrap.com/layout/overview/).
+By far the largest dependency, Bootstrap, is the framework we chose to use.
+We encourage anyone unfamiliar with Bootstrap 4 to bookmark and reference their extensive documentation [here](https://getbootstrap.com/).

-Our default.ascx, header and footer partials show proper use of bootstrap and its layout classes.
-Bootstrap 4 is robust, powerful, and has all the bells and whistles that most websites need.
+Our **default.ascx**, **_header.ascx** and **_footer.ascx** partials show proper use of bootstrap and its layout classes.
+Bootstrap is robust, powerful, and has all the bells and whistles that most websites need.

 ***